-One of my favorite things in the world is just a darn good, no-frills, nothin’ fancy meat loaf.
-Here it is: Chili-Glazed Meat Loaf.
+One of my favorite things in the world is just a good, no-frills, meat loaf and here it is: Chili-Glazed Meat Loaf.
 This meat loaf is also a client favorite!

-Adapted from the cookbook Meat Loaf by Maryana Vollstedt (published in 2007 by Chronicle Books), the original recipe calls for bacon strips to be placed over the top.
+Adapted from the cookbook Meat Loaf by Maryana Vollstedt (published in 2007 by Chronicle Books), the original Chili Glazed Meat Loaf recipe calls for bacon strips to be placed over the top.
 Add them if you wish, but then we’re starting to talk “frills.”

 Now don’t get me wrong; I love bacon.

 However, atop a meat loaf is not enough bacon to make me happy eating bacon, so I’d rather just enjoy the meat loaf itself and enjoy the bacon some other time.
 (Lots of it some other time.
 Just ask the guy who was in back of me at the Owen Brennan’s Sunday brunch a few weeks ago who was amazed at the pile of bacon on my plate.)

 Meat loaf is considered to be an American invention, however, the concept of combining ground meat with other ingredients and then cooking them together in loaf form goes back centuries.
 Meat loaf became popular in this country around World War II as a thrifty way to use up ingredients before they spoiled.